Tutorial: Integrate Dropbox Business with Azure Active Directory

 If you need to create a user manually, Contact Dropbox Business Client support team

-When you select the Dropbox Business tile in the Access Panel, you should be automatically signed in to the Dropbox Business for which you set up SSO.
-For more information about the Access Panel, see Introduction to the Access Panel.
+You can use Microsoft My Apps.
+When you click the Dropbox Business tile in the My Apps, this will redirect to Dropbox Business Sign-on URL.
+For more information about the My Apps, see Introduction to the My Apps.